 Storing Lawn Equipment in Storage

-With the colder, drier weather on the horizon, freeing up space in your garage from all your lawn care equipment might not be such a bad idea.
-You never if you’ll need room for snow shovels.
-While you can keep a lawn mower outside during the winter, it’s not ideal for long term use.
-Here are some good tips to keep your lawn equipment good and ready for the Spring.
+With the colder, drier weather on the horizon, freeing up space in your garage from all your lawn care equipment is not a bad idea.
+You never know if you’ll need room for snow shovels.
+While you can keep a lawn mower outside during the winter, it’s not ideal for long-term use.
+Here are some tips to keep your lawn equipment excellent and ready for the Spring.

-- Be sure to empty any gasoline, as it’s a hazardous chemical and is prohibited from being stored in storage units.
+- Be sure to empty any gasoline, a hazardous chemical prohibited from storing in storage units.

-- To empty the gasoline, just circulate the fuel tank with fuel stabilizer for ten minutes while the engine is running.
+- Just circulate the fuel tank with a fuel stabilizer for ten minutes to empty the gasoline while the engine runs.
 After the engine cools down, empty the tank.
-Turn the mower on until it can’t start anymore
+Turn the mower on until it can’t start anymore.

-- Disconnect the spark plugs so the mower doesn’t accidently start while you’re working on it
+- Disconnect the spark plugs, so the mower doesn’t accidentally start while you’re working on it.

-- Remove the blade, clean it with water, and sharpen the blade if necessary
+- Remove the blade, clean it with water, and sharpen it if necessary.

-- Set the mower on its side and make sure the carburetor and air filter are facing up
+- Set the mower on its side and ensure the carburetor and air filter facing up.

 - Remove the battery

-- If your air filter is foam, then you can just wash it with soap and warm water
+- If your air filter is foam, wash it with soap and warm water.

-After you’ve done all that, simply loosen the handles, fold the mower and move the cables out of the way, and then place your mower in the truck of your vehicle.
-You might want to get a climate controlled unit to ensure the mower will last longer.
+After you’ve done all that, loosen the handles, fold the mower and move the cables out of the way, and then place your mower in the truck of your vehicle.
+You might want to get a climate-controlled unit to ensure the mower will last longer.